|

 Images especially suited for advertising, books, calendars, cards.
 Sharks-

-big, dangerous, small, and obscure.
+big, dangerous, small, and obscure, dozens of species.

 The Great White Shark.
 Endangered Florida Manatees.
 Sockeye salmon.
-Octopus- many species.
-Pacific Northwest

 marine life.
 Camouflaged sea life.
 Galapagos Islands marine life.
 Intimate portraits to

-half-in/half-out "over-under" shots.
-Marlin, sailfish, and bryde's whales feeding on sardine
+sharks, and bryde's whales feeding on sardine

 and mackerel baitballs.
 Complete photo/ text packages.
 Abstracts,